jonasbtn/helipad_detection/README.md

 In this step, with `src.detection.run_prediction_satellite`, additional unseen data are feeded into the network to detect helipads in any area of the world.
 First, the additional images have to be downloaded with SAS Planet software and store into a cache folder following the TMS file structure, preferably with a zoom of 19.
 The bounding boxes are saved into meta files.
+The predictions will be vizualised on the map after our custom filtering.

 ## 10. Build index path by score on Satellite Images